 Education/Exhibition Intern - Working with the Manager of Education and Outreach, this internship involves the development of interpretive and exhibition materials for the Exhibition Gallery, the Lyman Conservatory, and outdoor garden areas developing signage or brochures for the collections and exhibitions, as well as curriculum materials.
-The student will research, design, write text, and follow through production of materials.
+The student will research, design, write text, and follow through production of materials and be involved in the installation of exhibitions.
+The student will serve as a tour guide for school groups visiting the Lyman Conservatory.
 The position requires a plant science and education background and excellent computer and writing skills.

 All positions require the submission of a Botanic Garden Application.
 For more information about any of the positions contact: Madelaine Zadik .